-Financial Hardship & Vulnerability at Claims Time
+Financial Hardship & Vulnerability at Claim Time

 For those policyholders who are experiencing financial hardship at claim time, we have options in place to help.
-Our existing Financial Hardship and Vulnerability arrangements are in line with updated General Insurers Code of Practice criteria and we have outlined below some support options that are available to assist at claim time.
+Our existing Financial Hardship and Vulnerability arrangements are in line with updated General Insurance Code of Practice criteria and we have outlined below some support options that are available to assist at claim time.

 - fast track an advanced payment from the claim

 - deduct any excess due from the claim payment